yoppoy/be-inspired/README.md

 # Be-inspired
-Node.Js server scrapping medium bookmarks and serving data to a React App that displays them with a material UI.
+Node.Js server scraping medium bookmarks and serving data to a React App that displays them with a material UI.
 Built to run on [Heroku](heroku.com).

 ## Setup
 In order to scrape Medium, this project uses a pre-generated medium login link to generate a cookie.
 In order to obtain this link, head over to the [sign-in window on Medium](https://medium.com/m/signin?&loginType=default).
 Sign in with your mail address and confirm.
 Retrieve the generated link from your emails and add it as `MEDIUM_LOGIN_LINK` in your env variables.
 This is only required on the first launch of the project since the cookies are then saved onto the database*.